t-scott/Tutorials/R_HOW_TO_Graph_a_list_of_files.md

   - The major difference is using map2 (instead of just normal *map*), so we can feed in not only a list of dataframes, but also the list of file names (cleaned) so that it can use two inputs, one for the the ggplot as usual, and the list of names for ggtitles

 # R stuff
+The files I use for examples are stored on ACCRE: /data/hodges_lab/Tim/github_tutorials/rep_example_files/

 ## Create a list of filenames to load
 ```R